-- (a) A REIT shall not invest in vacant land or agricultural land or mortgages other than mortgage backed securities. - (b) Not less than 80% of the value of the REIT Assets shall be invested in completed and rent/income generating properties. - (c) Not more than 20% of the value of the REIT Assets shall be invested in: - (i) under-construction properties or completed and not rent generating properties; - (ii) listed or unlisted debt of companies or body corporates in the real estate sector, excluding investments made in the debt of the Holdco and/or SPV; - (iii) mortgage backed securities; - (iv) listed shares of companies deriving at least 75% of their operating income from real estate activities; - (v) government securities; - (vi) TDR/unutilized FSI of a project where the REIT has already made investment; and - (vii) money market instruments or cash equivalents. - (d) A REIT shall not invest in Units of other REITs.
+- (a) A REIT shall not invest in vacant land or agricultural land or mortgages other than mortgage backed securities. - (b) Not less than 80% of the value of the REIT Assets shall be invested in completed and rent and/or income generating properties. - (c) Not more than 20% of the value of the REIT Assets shall be invested in: - (i) under-construction properties or completed and not rent generating properties whether directly or through a company or LLP; - (ii) listed or unlisted debt of companies or Body Corporates in the real estate sector, excluding investments made in the debt of the Holdco and/or SPV: - (iii) mortgage backed securities; - (iv) listed shares of companies deriving at least 75% of their operating income from real estate activities:

+- (v) unlisted shares of companies deriving at least 75% of their operating income from real estate activities; - (vi) government securities; - (vii) TDR/unutilized FSI of a project where the REIT has already made investment: and - (viii)money market instruments or cash equivalents. - (d) A REIT shall not invest in Units of other REITs.